-Agenda Item Action by Whom Date - for the Board.
-Reported: By GR that the Committee: i.
-Had received a presentation from Pippa Hales, Acting Chief Allied Health Professional setting out the important work of the AHP team which included the OT service. ii.
-Had discussed the question of supplier risk and had agreed that two new BAF risks should be established that relating to key supplier issues and a second relating to supply chain risk. iii.
-Had noted that performance reported in PIPR was characterised by the high demand arising from COVID19, emergency cases and the recovery of elective performance, at the same time as supporting staff in taking annual leave and managing COVID related absence. iv.
-Noted there was some indication of increased activity in September but were conscious of the potential impact of winter preparations. v.
+Agenda Item Action by Whom Date for the Board.
+Reported: By GR that the Committee: Had received a presentation from Pippa Hales, Acting Chief Allied Health Professional setting out the important work of the AHP team which included the OT service.
+Had discussed the question of supplier risk and had agreed that two new BAF risks should be established that relating to key supplier issues and a second relating to supply chain risk.
+Had noted that performance reported in PIPR was characterised by the high demand arising from COVID19, emergency cases and the recovery of elective performance, at the same time as supporting staff in taking annual leave and managing COVID related absence.
+Noted there was some indication of increased activity in September but were conscious of the potential impact of winter preparations.
 Noted that turnover had increased in August.
 There were no common factors identified but this raised the issue of retention of staff which played into the Compassionate and Collective Leadership programme.
 The committee had highlighted the importance of reporting around this and had referred this to the Quality and Risk committee to consider how this was reported and managed within the workforce agenda.
-Date vi.
-Noted that the financial position was generally good and that gains arising from the ERF in H1 would be reversed in the second half of the year. vii.
+Noted that the financial position was generally good and that gains arising from the ERF in H1 would be reversed in the second half of the year.
 Noted the progress on the Cost Improvement Programme.
 A significant proportion of the CIP was nonrecurrent and there was a need to achieve recurrent savings.
-The committee were confident that teams were focused on that task. viii.
-Noted capital expenditure below plan and this would be addressed in the second half of the year.
+The committee were confident that teams were focused on that task.
 Noted: The Board noted the Performance Committee Chair's report.
+Noted: The Board noted the Performance Committee Chair's report.
 2.b PAPWORTH INTEGRATED PERFORMANCE REPORT (PIPR) Received: The PIPR report for Month 05 (August 2021) from the Executive Directors (EDs).
 This report had been considered in at the Performance Committee and was provided to the Board for information.
 Reported: TG thanked GR for his comprehensive overview of the report and invited Executive Directors to set out key issues for the Board.
-Finance: TG advised that: i.
-The Trust had a surplus of £4.3m YTD which was £2m better than plan.
-The impact of the change in profile in the ERF funds meant the Trust would move to a surplus of £2.5m at the end of September. ii.
+Finance: TG advised that: The Trust had a surplus of £4.3m YTD which was £2m better than plan.
+The impact of the change in profile in the ERF funds meant the Trust would move to a surplus of £2.5m at the end of September.
 The better payment practice code was reported in PIPR and that showed that we had paid 94% of invoices by volume and 70% of invoices by value within the national time frames.
 The target for this was 95% paid within 30 days and further work